 Request to Change Criteria during Bidding: Bidders with concerns about the relevancy or restrictiveness of the Supplemental Bidder Responsibility Criteria required in these bidding documents may make or submit requests to the Owner to modify the criteria.
-Such requests shall be in writing, describe the nature of the concerns, and propose specific modifications to unnle
+Such requests shall be in writing, describe the nature of the concerns, and propose specific modifications to the criteria that will make the criteria more relevant and/or less restrictive of competition.
+Bidders should submit such requests to the Owner no later than business days prior to the bid submittal deadline and address the request to